relativehysteria/notes/neurology/anatomy/frontal_lobe.md

 separated from the parietal lobe by the central sulcus and from the temporal lobe by the lateral sulcus/fissure (sylvian fissure).

-the gyrus anterior to the central sulcus is the __primary motor cortex__, which is involved in voluntary movement (particularly of _skeletal muscles_).
+the gyrus anterior to the central sulcus (precentral gyrus) is the __primary motor cortex__, which is involved in voluntary movement (particularly of _skeletal muscles_).

 next gyrus, anterior to the primary motor cortex, is the motor association cortex, made up of the __premotor cortex__ and the __supplementary motor area__